bmoore117/skywall/README.md

 # SkyWall Install Guide
-To install, launch the command prompt as administrator, navigate to this folder, and run install.cmd
+To install, launch the command prompt (cmd.exe) as administrator, navigate to this folder, and run install.cmd

 To uninstall, launch powershell as administrator, navigate to this folder, and run uninstall.ps1